Kolsha/data_structure/leetcode/design/design_search_autocomplete_system.md

 ![](https://leetcode.com/problems/design-search-autocomplete-system/Figures/642/642_Trie.PNG)

-Similarly, to implement the input(c) function, for every input character cc, we need to add this character to the word being formed currently, i.e. to \text{cur\_sent}cur_sent.
-Then, we need to traverse in the current trie till all the characters in the current word, \text{cur\_sent}cur_sent, have been exhausted.
+Similarly, to implement the input(c) function, for every input character `c`, we need to add this character to the word being formed currently, i.e. to `cur_sent`.
+Then, we need to traverse in the current trie till all the characters in the current word, `cur_sent`, have been exhausted.

 From this point onwards, we traverse all the branches possible in the Trie, put the sentences/words formed by these branches to a listlist along with their corresponding number of occurences, and find the best 3 out of them similar to the last approach.
 The following animation shows a typical illustration.